• Proposed

 Justification

 This species was initially described as growing in Drummond, Australia, over 150 years ago.
-Information regarding the specific geographic locations of wild populations of this species appears to be lacking, alongside information regarding its habitat preferences and potential threats.
+Information regarding the specific geographic locations of wild subpopulations of this species appears to be lacking, alongside information regarding its habitat preferences and potential threats.
 The only recent observation of this species was made in April 2013, within the Arthur Harrold Reserve, Queensland.
-It is unknown whether any wild populations remain at this species’ type collection site, and whether such populations are threatened.
+It is unknown whether any wild subpopulations remain at this species’ type collection site, and whether such subpopulations are threatened.
 Overall, due to a deficiency in information regarding this species’ habitat preferences, potential threats, and because the only recent collection of this species is accompanied by uncertain geographic information, this species is listed as Data Deficient until further research is carried out in relation to these issues.

 Geographic range

 The type specimen of this species was initially described as growing in Drummond, Victoria, Australia, although more specific locality information appears to be lacking (Berkeley 1845).
-An observation of this species appears to have been made in April of 2013 at the Arthur Harrold Reserve, Noosa, Queensland, Australia (GBIF 2020).
+An observation of this species appears to have been made in April 2013 at the Arthur Harrold Reserve, Noosa, Queensland, Australia (GBIF 2020).

 Population and Trends

-Population Trend: Uncertain
+Population Trend: Unknown

 Habitat and Ecology